Mainland vs. Free Zone Company Setup in the UAE: Which is Right for You?

 1. Ownership Structure

-Mainland: Historically, foreign investors setting up a Mainland company required a Local Sponsor (a UAE national) who would hold 51% of the shares.
-However, recent amendments to the Commercial Companies Law now allow 100% foreign ownership for many commercial and industrial activities.
+Mainland: Historically, foreign investors setting up a Mainland company required a Local Sponsor (a UAE national) holding 51% of the shares.
+Since June 2021, under Federal Decree-Law No. 26 of 2020, 100% foreign ownership is permitted for the vast majority of mainland commercial and industrial activities.
+A small list of strategic-impact activities still requires Emirati participation.
 Free Zone: Free Zones have always offered 100% foreign ownership, making them highly attractive to international investors.
 You have complete control over your business without the need for a local partner.

 2. Scope of Business Activities

 Mainland: A Mainland company offers maximum flexibility.
 You can trade directly in the local UAE market and take on government contracts.
 If your goal is to open retail spaces, restaurants, or provide services directly to consumers across the Emirates, Mainland is the way to go.
-Free Zone: Free Zone entities are generally restricted to doing business within their specific Free Zone or outside the UAE.
-If a Free Zone company wants to trade directly in the UAE local market, it typically must do so through a local distributor or agent, which adds an extra layer to operations.
+Free Zone: Free zone entities are generally restricted to doing business within their specific free zone or outside the UAE.
+To trade directly in the UAE local market, a free zone company typically needs a mainland distributor or agent, which adds an extra layer to operations.
+The full set of free zone benefits makes the trade-off worth it for the right business model.

 3. Office Space Requirements